IJSComplexMatter/cddm/doc/quickstart.rst

 Binning and error
 -----------------

 Here we will briefly cover the binning modes and the error of the obtained correlation functions with different binning options.
 In multiple-tau algorithm the binning option defines how the data in each of the levels is calculated.
-With `binning=1` (default), we take the mean value, with
+With `binning=1` (:attr:`.multitau.BINNING_MEAN`) average two measurements when pushing to the next level of the correlator.
+With `binning=0` (:attr:`.multitau.BINNING_FIRST`) use only the first value when pushing to the next level.
+With `binning=2` (:attr:`.multitau.BINNING_CHOOSE`) randomly select value when pushing to the next level of the correlator.
+Default value is `binning=1` (:attr:`.multitau.BINNING_MEAN`), except if `method='diff'`, where `binning=0` (:attr:`.multitau.BINNING_FIRST`) is default, as here the averaging is not supported.

+With `binning=1` the statistical noise is significantly lower than with the other two binning options, at the cost of some slight systematic error introduced by the averaging.
+The size of this error is small if `level_size` is large enough. `binning=2` (:attr:`.multitau.BINNING_CHOOSE`) is considered experimental.
+The random selection is expected to remove oscillations in correlation function because of signal beating in some experiments (particle flow with oscillating correlations).
+Note that you should generally use `binning=1` (:attr:`.multitau.BINNING_MEAN`), except in case you use `method='diff'`, which does not support averaging.

+Using `binning=0` completely removes the systematic error at large delay times at the cost of increasing the statistical error.

 .. _`live_video`: